awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/3_CUR.md

 ###  Configure a Cost and Usage Report
 If you configure multiple Cost and Usage Reports (CURs), then it is recommended to have 1 CUR per bucket.
 If you **must** have multiple CURs in a single bucket, ensure you use a different **report path prefix** so it is clear they are different reports.

-1. Log in to your Master account as an IAM user with the required permissions, and go to the **Billing** console:
+1. Log in to your management account as an IAM user with the required permissions, and go to the **Billing** console:
 ![Images/AWSCUR1.png](/Cost/100_1_AWS_Account_Setup/Images/AWSCUR1.png)

 2. Select **Cost & Usage Reports** from the left menu: